calumgrant/fei-parser/docs/implementation.md

 ## The parser

-Feiparser implements an LALR parser in C++ templates.
+Cellar implements an LALR parser in C++ templates.
 The computation of the LR "tables" is performed by the C++ compiler.
 See [] for an overview of LR parsing.

 The parser has a stack of states, and a stack of nodes.
 The stack of nodes is stored in a `tree`.